suruihai/NSLayoutConstraint-SSLayout/README.md

 [self.redView activateConstraintAccordingToAttribute:self.redView.height_attr];
 [self.redView deactivateConstraintAccordingToAttribute:self.redView.height_attr];
 ```
-Notice: deactivateConstraintAccordingToAttribute will deactivate and remove the constraint object, if you desire to temporary deactivate a constraint, you should obtain it and call setActive:NO.
+**Notice**: deactivateConstraintAccordingToAttribute will deactivate and remove the constraint object, if you desire to temporary deactivate a constraint, you should obtain it and call setActive:NO.

 ## Adding to your project
 ### Using CocoaPods